Our schools’ programme is shaping up for 2026

 Author talks and free books

-Children from years 4, 5 and 6 at Wells-next-the-sea Primary and Nursery School and Langham Village School enjoyed author talks by Jess French (below) about the first book in her fantasy series – Beastlands: Race to Frostfall Mountain.
-Each child took home a signed copy of Jess’s book:
+Children from years 4, 5 and 6 at Wells-next-the-sea Primary School, Alderman Peel High School, Langham Village School and Burnham Market Primary School enjoyed author talks by Iona Rangeley (below) about the first book in her new children’s series – Cecily Sawyer – How to be a Spy.
+Each child took home a signed copy of Iona’s book:

 Creative workshops

-Gresham’s School Year 12 (sixth-form) English Literature A Level students came to Wells Maltings for a poetry-writing workshop run by Richard Lambert.
-Richard walked with five pupils and their teacher out onto the salt marsh and back to Wells Maltings where they turned their observations into inventive word forms.
+Gresham’s School Year 12 (sixth-form) English Literature A Level students came to Wells Maltings for a fiction-writing workshop run by Natasha Hastings.

 Nature workshops

-Another group of Year-12 pupils from Gresham’s School and primary groups from Walsingham CE VA Primary School and Langham Village School took part in river-fly survey workshops on the banks of the River Stiffkey.
-The Norfolk Rivers Trust’s Tim Fisher taught the children how to catch, identify, count and release insects in the River Stiffkey – while explaining how changes in the invertebrate population will track the health of a river.
+Primary groups from Burnham Market Primary and Nursery School and Langham Village School took part in river-fly survey workshops on the banks of the River Burn and the River Stiffkey.
+The Norfolk Rivers Trust’s Tim Fisher taught the children how to catch, identify, count and release water-dwelling insects – while explaining how changes in the invertebrate population track the health of a river.

-Chalk streams like the River Stiffkey are amazing but fragile ecosystems, globally unique to parts of the British Isles, northern France and northern Denmark.
+Chalk streams like the Burn and Stiffkey are fragile ecosystems, globally unique to parts of the British Isles, northern France and northern Denmark.
 They have been increasingly degraded by human activities for hundreds of years.

 Above: NRT’s Tim Fisher with three different groups of pupils.
 Each class spent two busy hours beside the River Stiffkey in October or early November, identifying and counting the mini beasts that live in the river bed and reveal what state it is in.